How To Start a Joint Divorce Application – The Pros and Cons

 How long does a typical divorce take?

-Is a digital divorce or the paper process better?
+Is the HMCTS digital portal or the paper process better?

 The benefits of getting a divorce online